 From the 12

 Each player review features a poll or question directed to the New Orleans fan base.
-For Jones, the question was: What was your favorite or the most fun aspect(s) of his debut season in the NBA?
+For Murphy, the question was: After you saw him make major improvements in the second half and cement a role in the rotation, what aspect(s) of his game make you the most excited about his upside and future?
 Some of the responses:

 @MrWhoDatter: Attacking/finishing at the rim.
 This will open up more three-point shot chances for him.
 And not be labeled as just a shooter.

 @KulPeople: Would like to see him improve his strength overall, improve as a dribble driver.
 Also, want him to get better shooting on the move.
 Screens, pindowns, transition.